sensaura-public/sensaura-public.github.io/pages/sensnode/hardware.md

 | 6 |RESET    |CPU reset line, active low.                     |

-As different manufacturers provide different methods of entering bootloader mode on start up this interface defines a generic method interface.
-The boot loader entry sequence is show below:
+As different manufacturers provide different methods of entering bootloader mode on start up this interface defines a generic interface.
+The boot loader entry sequence, from the point of view of an external programmer, is shown below:

 ![TODO: Bootloader Entry]()